 Subsequent to the separation, we will no longer participate in cash management and funding arrangements with Covidien.
 Our ability to fund our capital needs will be affected by our ongoing ability to generate cash from operations and access to capital markets.
-We believe that our future cash from operations, borrowing capacity under the credit facility that we anticipate entering into in connection with the separation and access to capital markets will provide adequate resources to fund our working capital needs, capital expenditures and strategic investments.
+We believe that our future cash from operations, borrowing capacity under the credit facility that we will be able to draw upon after the distribution and access to capital markets will provide adequate resources to fund our working capital needs, capital expenditures and strategic investments.